vmware-tanzu/cartographer/CONTRIBUTING.md

 ### PR CI Actions

 Before a PR is accepted it will need to pass the validation checks.
-Authors can find a reasonable degree of of surety that they will pass by running `make test` though this is only a subset of the checks that validation undertakes (for example, validation does an e2e test).
+Authors can find a reasonable degree of of surety that they will pass by running `make test` and `make lint`. `make test` is only a subset of the checks that validation undertakes (for example, validation does an e2e test).
+If `make lint` fails, it might autocorrect your errors, but you will need to add the fixes to your commit.

 ---